-Immediately after his win, Andy was contacted by Betfred and congratulated on his big win.
-He also received email communication to the same end, financial advice from the casino, and the money had actually shown up in his online casino account too – had had taken a screenshot.
+Immediately after his win, Andy was contacted by Betfred and congratulated on his success.
+He also received email communication to the same effect, financial advice from the casino, and the money had actually shown up in his online casino account too – he had taken a screenshot.

 All of this shows that Betfred made the decision to delay and ultimately withhold the payout after the fact.